-We kicked off this series by looking at the Lord’s Prayer, and in that prayer, Jesus instructs us to say, “Your kingdom come, and Your will be done on earth as it is in Heaven” (Matthew 6:10).
+During the Alive without Breathing series, we looked at the Lord’s Prayer, and in that prayer, Jesus instructs us to say, “Your kingdom come, and Your will be done on earth as it is in Heaven” (Matthew 6:10).
 When it comes to prayer, that line is one of the hardest to say.
 We want relationships restored, addictions overcome, and healing and stability and freedom, but God’s plan is so much more significant and grander than ours.
 May His will be done; we are told to trust Him.

 There’s a bad joke about this man who was stranded in the middle of the ocean and he prayed for God to save him.
 A boat came by to pick up the man, but the man said, “Leave me.
 I believe in God, and God will save me.”
 The boat left, and the man eventually drowned.
 In Heaven, He asked God, “How come you didn’t save me?”
 God answered him by saying, “What do you mean?
 I sent you a boat.”